ChrstphrHll/npc_gen/students/Bela Qwey.md

 ---
 ### Description
 - 3rd year Human Druid in Treskal
-- straight black hair that's put back in a long pony tail, Hazel eyes, and Dark Brown skin
+- shoulder length straight strawberry blond hair that's plain, Hazel eyes, and Dark Brown skin
 - Is Conciliatory and Modern, and has Conformity as their ideal

 ### Organizations